-This change management communication plan template will help you to overcome resistance to change and to keep track of all the information that has been passed to the employees.
+This change management communication plan template will help you overcome resistance to change and keep track of all the information that has been passed to the employees.

 This is how you should design the communication template:

-- The topic of discussion:- You have to decide what will be the topic of discussion.
-Is this related to people, business processes, or software?
+- The topic of discussion:- Decide the topic of discussion and if it is related to people, business processes, or software.

 - A Dialogue specific to the aspect of change.